MoonShinkiro/moonscraper/README.md

 # moonscraper
-Character-based image scraper for organizing datasets based on given character and other tags.
+Character-based Danbooru image scraper for organizing datasets based on given character and other tags.
 Mainly focused on gathering character data for training.

 # TODO: